norman/friendly_id/Guide.md

 ### Replacing Accented Characters

-If your strings use Western characters, you can use the `:approximate_ascii` option to remove accents and other diacritics:
+If your strings use Latin characters, you can use the `:approximate_ascii` option to remove accents and other diacritics:

     class City < ActiveRecord::Base